rjacobsen0/Com4th/README.md

 Serve stories to subscribers who are interested in that kind of bill or area of law.

+Track trends in bills becoming laws.
+Track trends in bills moving from state to state or municipality to municipality.
+Build on the capabilities which came before.

+Answer questions about laws.
+Continue to build on what came before.

 # Impact
 Inform the public when a bill is being considered by their representatives.
 Especially communities who lack lobbyists and may not even know when they are effected by a bill.